abzl/movies-night/README.md

             "content": "(Bloomberg) -- China Evergrande New Energy Vehicle Group Ltd.s expansive pop-up showroom sits at the heart of Shanghais National Exhibition and Convention Center.
 With nine models on display, its har… [+11464 chars]"

 Wireframes:

 <img width="1027" alt="Screen Shot 2021-04-19 at 15 12 56" src="https://user-images.githubusercontent.com/82680108/115290752-e8672a80-a121-11eb-84ee-1689cfbb7d2a.png">

 MVP:

-* Built with HTML, CSS and JS.
-* Style using Flexbox or Grid.
-* Make external request to an external source using Axios and insert data on to the DOM.
+* Make sure external request for data works properly.
-* Implement a responsive design using one media query.
-* Deploy to a hosting service like Github Pages.
 * A funcitonal and responsive search box.
-* Responsive buttons.
-* Minimalist and attractive website.
+* Minimalist and attractive design.
-* Functionalty across the site.
+* Functionalty across the site (buttons, links, search box).

+Post-MVP:

 * Make sure the page renders well in any screen size.

-Post-MVP:

 * Integration with a social network.
-* Version en Español.
+* Spanish version.

 Goals: